chi-collective/genparse/README.md

 """
 ```

-TODO: find a simple example with a semantic potential

 For a comprehensive guide on how to write grammars using Lark syntax, please refer to the [official Lark documentation](https://lark-parser.readthedocs.io/en/latest/grammar.html).

 > **💡Tip:** GenParse supports grammars with arbitrary regular expressions.
 In practice, we recommend avoiding extremely permisive regular expressions (e.g., `/.+/`) since these will lead to significantly slower inference.
 See [issue #62](https://github.com/probcomp/genparse/issues/62).